 untitled (abstraction with pop)

-In this exploration of line and texture, an added dimension is created using cuts and folds to form a pop-out section on alternate pages.
+In this exploration of line and texture in fences, an added dimension is created using cuts and folds to form a pop-out section on alternate pages.

 YES!